 Christian Is An Action Verb

-Jesus’ opening teaching in the Sermon on the Mount is referred to as The Beatitudes.
+Jesus’ teaching in the Sermon on the Mount is referred to as The Beatitudes.
 The Beatitudes are read every All Saints Day.
 They exemplify the active witness of disciples.
 Given that active witness, it is odd that the Beatitudes are inaccurately translated into the passive voice.
-For example, “Blessed are the poor in spirit, … Continue reading “Christian Is An Action Verb”
+For example, “Blessed are the poor in spirit, for … Continue reading “Christian Is An Action Verb”

 What is Being Asked of Us?

 Jesus tells a parable to “the chief priests” about the “Kingdom of God,” symbolized as a vineyard.
 Two sons are asked to “work in the vineyard.”
 One says “Yes,” but does not work.
-Jesus likens that son to the chief priests.
+Jesus likens that son to the priests.
 The other says “No,” but does work.
-Jesus likens that son who has a … Continue reading “What is Being Asked of Us?”
+Jesus likens that son who has a change … Continue reading “What is Being Asked of Us?”

 The Old and The New